Apply to Become a DIS Slow Traveler

 What is slow travel?

-Studying abroad can sometimes feel like a race in ticking off as many destinations as possible in the time given – on the weekends and on Study Breaks.
-Slow travel is an approach that encourages people to step back and adopt a ‘slow’ mindset and enjoy the journey, and not just the destination.
-It is a way to connect with the locals and be present in the moment, while being sustainable for those communities and the environment.
+Studying abroad can sometimes lead people to feel like they need to race in ticking off as many destinations as possible in their time abroad, leading to short weekend trips and whirlwind, city-hopping Study Breaks.
+Slow travel is an approach that fights against the checklist mentality, and instead encourages people to step back and adopt a ‘slow’ mindset as they enjoy the journey, not just the destination.
+It is a way to travel deep instead of wide, to connect with the local people and culture, and to be present in the moment, all while also making more sustainable choices for those communities and for the environment.

 What does it mean to be a DIS Slow Traveler?